 You may wish to view an Unofficial Transcript you previously requested.
 To do so, follow Steps 1 through 2.
 Then, click the “VIEW ALL REQUESTED REPORTS” button.
 All previous unofficial transcript requests will display.
 Select the report you would like to view by clicking the “View Report” button.

-You can access any Incomplete Contract(s) assigned to you from the Academics section in your Student Center.
+You can access any Incomplete Grade Agreement(s) assigned to you from the Academics section in MyCSULB Student Center.

-Review the Incomplete Contract Data entered by your instructor.
-If you agree to the terms of the contract, click on the check box to indicate that you acknowledge and agree to the terms and conditions outlined in the Incomplete Contract.
+- Review the Incomplete Grade Agreement requirements.
+If you agree, select the checkbox to indicate that you acknowledge and agree to the terms and conditions outlined in the Incomplete Grade Agreement.